 For high availability, consider placing an Oracle Internet Directory multimaster replication group behind a network load balancer to provide a single IP address to your LDAP client applications.
 If a replicated node becomes unavailable, you can configure the load balancer to re-route requests automatically to an available server.

-Additionally, each Oracle Internet Directory node can run on Oracle Real Application Cluster, further improving availability through increased database uptime and data availability.
+Additionally, each Oracle Internet Directory node can run on Oracle Application Server RAC, further improving availability through increased database uptime and data availability.

-TLS/SSL is considered the Internet standard protocol for highly secure transportation of data.
-In addition to the strong PKI authentication using digital certificates, TLS/SSL provides multiple data integrity and data encryption layers to protect your communication channels.
+SSL is considered the Internet standard protocol for highly secure transportation of data.
+In addition to the strong PKI authentication using digital certificates, SSL also provides multiple data integrity and data encryption layers to protect your communication channels.
 SSL provides multiple cipher suites with varieties of encryption algorithms for many security levels.

-Oracle Internet Directory supports three TLS/SSL authentication modes:
+Oracle Internet Directory supports three SSL authentication modes: